-The Company conducted a planned blast furnace outage during August and September 2017, which included applying a protective shotcrete refractory to the blast furnace internal walls in order to improve the operational reliability and extend the working life of the furnace.
-The blast furnace production was reduced in the early months of 2017 in order to maintain furnace stability prior to the planned major repair and maintenance outage scheduled to start on August 14, 2017.
+The Company conducted a planned blast furnace outage during the third quarter of 2017, which included applying a protective shotcrete refractory to the blast furnace internal walls in order to improve the operational reliability and extend the working life of the furnace.
+The blast furnace production was reduced in the early months of fiscal 2017 in order to maintain furnace stability prior to the planned major repair and maintenance outage scheduled to start on August 14, 2017.
 This reduction in production contributed to the reduced sales volume.
+Approximately 171 thousand nt of hot-rolled production was forgone in 2017 compared to 2016, due in large part to reduced production levels prior and during the planned outage.